Minnesota did the part that tricks fantasy managers every spring. It kept the veteran, and now the market wants to call the backfield solved.

 What changes the answer

 That is the trap.
-Aaron Jones is being drafted like the offseason removed the hard part of the argument, when the hard part is still sitting right there.
+Jones is being drafted like the offseason removed the hard part of the argument, when the hard part is still sitting right there.
 Minnesota still wants to throw.
 Jordan Mason is still live enough to steal the boring but important rushing work.
-Aaron Jones is still 31, which means a role that needs steady volume can get fragile faster than managers want to admit.
+Jones is still 31, which means a role that needs steady volume can get fragile faster than managers want to admit.

 If you want to pressure-test that in FantasyGPT, ask which Minnesota back needs fewer things to go right in a pass-first offense.
 That will get you closer to the real football problem than arguing about who technically starts.